OktaEdu/es-delivery-platform/lab-guide/module5.md

 -   In this task, you implement the Auth JS by uncommenting lines within the `login_material.html` page.

--   For your convenience, the code snippet provided with the page is based on the [Auth JS documentation](https://developer.okta.com/code/javascript/okta_auth_sdk.html)
+-   For your convenience, the code snippet provided with the page is based on the [Auth JS fundamentals documentation](https://developer.okta.com/docs/guides/archive-auth-js/main/)

 1. Return to **Atom** and open the `login_material.html` file.